 The unique color this golden spice brings to your table is remarkable.
 Dishes infused with this treasure appear to glow.
 The aroma is unlike any other.
 The taste is earthy, with sweet woody tones.
 Too much will turn your meal bitter, so you must take care to use a gentle hand when seasoning.

 Many varieties are found throughout the world, including Spain, Greece, India, Iran, Italy, and Tasmania.
-Spanish saffron, such as the recommended Mehr brand shown above, is probably the most common variety, and the type you may find in your own spice cabinet and is the traditional choice for paella dishes.
+Spanish saffron, such as the recommended Mehr brand shown above, is probably the most common variety, and the type you may find in your own spice cabinet and is the traditional choice for paella dishes prepared and served in paella pans.

 Foodal recommends Kingdom Quality Afgan (Persian) Saffron available from Amazon